adoptium/infrastructure/FAQ.md

-# openjdk-infrastructure guide to frequent modifications and usage
+# Infrastructure guide to frequent modifications and usage

 ## Access control in the repository
 The three github teams relevant to this repository are as follows (Note, you